jfrausto/code-refactor/README.md

 _by Jesse Frausto // July 7th, 2020_

-In this project, I am tasked to refactor an existing web page to make it meet user accesibility standards.
-Code refactoring refers to simplifying and restructuring code, without changing its behavior.
-In order to make this website more accesible, I utuilize semantic html elements to replace ambiguous `<div>` elements that behave similarly, among other criteria.
+In this project, I am tasked to refactor an existing web page to make it meet user accessibility standards.
+In order to simplify and restructure the source code without changing its behavior, I replace `<div>` elements with _semantic_ elements to increase accessibility simultaneously.
 Our **user story** here regards a marketing agency and their website.

 ```
 AS A marketing agency